jparker/oxr/README.md

 [Open Exchange Rates](https://openexchangerates.org).
 Once you have an account, go to Your Dashboard and locate your App ID.

-Configure OXR with your App ID by calling OXR.configure:
+Configure OXR with your App ID by calling `OXR.configure`:

 ```ruby
 OXR.configure do |config|